klingjac/ViTPoseFPN/README.md

 ```

 ## Dataset Preparation
 Our experimentation was done using a subset the COCO 2017 dataset.
-To prepare this subset, the full COCO 2017 dataset and annotations will need to be downloade from [here](https://cocodataset.org/#download).
+To prepare this subset, the full COCO 2017 dataset and annotations will need to be downloaded from [here](https://cocodataset.org/#download).

 Once the dataset is downloaded, you can generate the subset using the tools in the utils folder, which includes generate_coco_split.py and coco_split.sh.
 In both of these files, you'll need to specify the filepath for your downloaded dataset and where the subset will be created.
 We recomend making the subset inside of a data directory within ViTPose.